instructor-ai/instructor/docs/prompting/self_criticism/self_refine.md

     def fibonacci(n):
         sequence = [0, 1]
         while len(sequence) < n:
-            next_value = sequence[-1] + sequence[-2]
-            sequence.append(next_value)
+            sequence.append(sequence[-1] + sequence[-2])
         return sequence[:n]

-    # Example usage
+    # Example usage:
     n = 10
     print(fibonacci(n))
     """
     print(history.history[0].feedback)
     """
     [
-        'To optimize the code for better performance and readability, we can consider the following changes:', '1.
-Use a generator to improve memory efficiency and potentially speed up the calculations.
-Generators yield items one at a time and thus reduce memory overhead.', '2.
-Add type hints for better readability and to help static analysis tools.', '3.
-Improve the loop logic to make it more concise.', '4.
-Add a docstring for better code documentation.', ]
+        'Use a generator to reduce memory consumption for large `n` values and improve speed.', 'Enhance readability by adding type hints for input and output.', "Add docstrings to explain the function's purpose and parameters.", "Avoid slicing the list at the end if it's not necessary; instead, ensure the loop condition is precise.", ]
     """
     print(history.history[0].refined_response)
     """
     def fibonacci(n: int) -> list[int]:
-        """
-        Generate a Fibonacci sequence of length n.
+        """Generate a Fibonacci sequence of length n.

-        Parameters:
+        Args:
             n (int): The length of the Fibonacci sequence to generate.

         Returns:
-        list[int]: A list containing the first n numbers in the Fibonacci sequence.
+            list[int]: A list containing the Fibonacci sequence of length n.
         """
-        def fibonacci_generator() -> int:
+        def fibonacci_generator():
             a, b = 0, 1
             for _ in range(n):
                 yield a
                 a, b = b, a + b
         return list(fibonacci_generator())

-    # Example usage
+    # Example usage:
     n = 10
     print(fibonacci(n))
     """